xavierpok/tp/docs/UserGuide.md

 ### Marking contacts of interest : `mark`

-Marks a contact of interest.
+Marks a contact of interest, which is shown by a yellow filled star ★.

 Format: `mark INDEX`

-* Marks the contact at the specified `INDEX`, which is shown by a yellow filled star.
+* Marks the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
-* The index **must be a positive integer** starting from 1.
 * When a new contact is created, the contact is un-marked by default.
 * Does NOT update the last modified time of the given contact to the current time when executed.